rrenebostic/AI-Fairness-Audit-Playbook/03-component-integration.md

 ### Bias Source Prioritization Table Overview ###

-The Bias Source Prioritization table below presents the systematic assessment of three critical bias sources identified in the Employment Screening Algorithm case study for an AI-powered resume screening system used in software engineering hiring.
-Each bias source has been evaluated across four key dimensions: **Severity** (potential harm if unaddressed), **Persistence** (whether effects compound over time through feedback loops), **Historical Alignment** (connection to documented discrimination patterns), and **Intervention Feasibility** (relative ease of implementation).
+The Bias Source Prioritization table below presents a systematic evaluation of three key sources of bias identified in the Employment Screening Algorithm case study for an AI-powered resume screening system used in software engineering hiring.
+Each bias source has been assessed across four important dimensions:

+- **Severity** (potential harm if unaddressed),

+- **Persistence** (whether effects compound over time through feedback loops),

+- **Historical Alignment** (connection to documented discrimination patterns), and

+- **Intervention Feasibility** (relative ease of implementation).

-The **priority scores** guide resource allocation and intervention sequencing ensure that the most critical fairness risks receive immediate attention while maintaining practical implementation considerations.
-This assessment directly builds upon the Historical Context Assessment findings that revealed gender and age discrimination patterns in tech hiring, and supports the team's commitment to equal opportunity as their primary fairness definition.
+The **priority scores** help guide resource allocation and intervention sequencing, ensuring that the most critical fairness risks receive immediate attention while also considering practical implementation concerns.
+This assessment directly builds upon the findings from the Historical Context Assessment, which revealed patterns of gender and age discrimination in tech hiring.
+It supports the team's commitment to equal opportunity as the primary definition of fairness.

 <br/>